 The above answer is exactly correct.
 Items imported in to CR are taxed very heavily, so stick to local products that are produced in CR..For example Heinekin is bottled there and is actually less expensive than in the states.
 Bring back Coffee, it is excellent , and look at products labeling to see if they were made in CR.
-Many of your familiar items are made there. almost 7 years ago
+Many of your familiar items are made there. about 9 years ago

 Costa Rica is far more expensive than most people realize.
 There is a 100% import tax (I think) on all imported products.
 Basically, anything you would buy in the US is at lease double here!